rohit-sahu/spring-boot-rest-https/README.md

 Public Key Cryptographic Standards is a password protected format that can contain multiple certificates and keys; it’s an industry-wide used format
 * JKS :
 Java KeyStore is similar to PKCS12; it’s a proprietary format and is limited to the Java environment.
-We can use either of keytool or OpenSSL tools to generate the certificates from the command line.
-Keytool is shipped with Java Runtime Environment and OpenSSL could be downloaded from OpenSSL.
+We can use either of keytool or [OpenSSL] tools to generate the certificates from the command line.
+[Keytool] is shipped with Java Runtime Environment and OpenSSL could be downloaded from [OpenSSL].

 Let’s use keytool for our demonstration.